Electronic-Mango/rss-reader-telegram-bot/README.md

 You can also supply RSS feed links without modifying the project by overriding `RSS_FEEDS_YAML_FILENAME` environment variable to point to a file in a mounted volume.

+When deploying the bot via Docker I'd recommend changing the path to persistence pickled file into a mounted volume.
+Otherwise it will be stored directly in the container and it will be removed with it.
+You can do that either by modifying `TELEGRAM` - `PERSISTENCE_FILE` value in `settings.toml` or by supplying `TELEGRAM_PERSISTENCE_FILE` environment variable.

 You can also check out my repository
 [RSS reader Telegram bot Docker deployment](https://github.com/Electronic-Mango/rss-reader-telegram-bot-docker-deployment) for an example of how you can deploy this bot via Docker Compose.